Rizzlord/ComfyUI-OmniPart/README.md

 Save Textured Mesh: Saves the result as a fully textured .glb file based on the original image colors.

 Important: This node is very VRAM-intensive.
 If you get an "out of memory" error, lower the render_resolution (e.g., to 512) and render_views (e.g., to 50) to reduce the workload.

+8. OmniPart TripoSG Integration
+This is an alternative 3D generation node that uses TripoSG instead of OmniPart's native 3D generation pipeline.

+Inputs:

+omnipart_loader: Connect to the OmniPart Loader node (with "load_texture_pipeline_only" enabled for memory savings)
+image_batch: Connect to the output of "Export Objects from Image" node position_data (optional): Connect to the position_data output of "Export Objects from Image" node for proper 3D model positioning
+All other parameters match TripoSG's original parameters

+Purpose: Use this node when you want to generate 3D models using TripoSG's neural rendering approach instead of OmniPart's native pipeline.
+This node will combine all segmented objects into a single mesh, positioned according to their original locations in the image.

 Troubleshooting
 CUDA Out of Memory Error: This almost always happens on the Save Textured Mesh node.
 The texture baking process is extremely demanding.
 Solution: Lower the render_resolution and render_views values on the node.